 Idea Bank

-Being actively managed and relatively restricted, the idea bank is different from an open suggestion box.
-Accepting a proposal into an idea bank is, quoting Itamar Gilad from Evidence Guided, “a weak form of commitment”.
+An Idea Bank is a collaborative space for collecting, organizing, and prioritizing product ideas.
+The main difference between an idea bank and other types of product idea management methods is the level of commitment.
+Accepting a proposal into an idea bank is, according to Itamar Gilad from Evidence Guided, “a weak form of commitment”.
 The team owning the idea bank will review the idea, without committing to anything else.

+Using an idea bank is a great way to prevent the active team backlog from growing uncontrollably, while still allowing the team to keep the additional ideas on their radar.
 An idea bank helps a team keep track of ideas, and provides options for future work.
 A product manager can dip into the idea bank quickly to compare different options, and find alternative suggestions for items under review.

 How to manage an idea bank?